FyraLabs-Graveyard/pungi/doc/configuration.rst

  * ``image_build_version``
  * ``live_images_version``

+.. _auto_release:

 Release is specified by these options.
-If set explicitly to ``None``, a value will be generated based on date, compose type and respin.
+If set explicitly to ``None``, a value will be generated based on compose label, and when compose label is not provided; date, compose type and respin will be used.

  * ``global_release`` -- global fallback setting
  * ``live_media_release``